We Fight for What Matters

 HEALTH SYSTEM IMPROVEMENTS

-Our team promotes the role of the perioperative registered nurse in achieving the reform goals of cost containment and improved patient experiences and outcomes, including safe pain control after surgery.
-Healthcare system reform efforts should recognize the contributions of the perioperative registered nurse in improving patient outcomes.
+Our team promotes the role of the perioperative registered nurse in achieving the shared goals of cost containment and improved patient experiences and outcomes, including safe pain control after surgery.
+Healthcare systems should recognize the contributions of the perioperative registered nurse in improving patient outcomes.
 AORN also promotes standardized data collection and analysis to advance improvements in patient safety and care quality.